koitorin/bazzite-cosmic/README.md

 This is an experimental image built from Bazzite GNOME images, adding COSMIC DE from the [COPR](https://copr.fedorainfracloud.org/coprs/ryanabx/cosmic-epoch/), COSMIC apps, and some small tweaks.
 As the COSMIC DE is still in alpha, be aware that there are still constant bugs and missing features (e.g. night light).

 ### List of tweaks
-- Added Fcitix5 as workaround for Japonese, Korean, and Chinese input. ([Issue upstream](https://github.com/pop-os/cosmic-epoch/issues/104))
+- Added Fcitix5 as workaround for Japanese, Korean, and Chinese input. ([Issue upstream](https://github.com/pop-os/cosmic-epoch/issues/104))
 - Added [adicional COSMIC applets](https://copr.fedorainfracloud.org/coprs/wiiznokes/cosmic-applets-unofficial/).
 - Added [COSMIC flatpak repo](https://github.com/pop-os/cosmic-flatpak) by default, for apps that are not suitable for Flathub.